HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Related Work

-Following the remarkable success of LLMs in NL tasks, some efforts~\cite{tablellama, llmfew} have extended their application to table-related tasks.
-Although these frameworks leverage the exceptional generalization capacity of LLMs to achieve SOTA performance in some few-shot tasks, they resort to simply converting the table into a row-by-row NL format for input into LLMs.
+Following the success of LLMs in NL tasks, some efforts~\cite{tablellama, llmfew, tableformatsurvey} have extended their application to table-related tasks.
+Although these frameworks leverage the exceptional generalization capacity of LLMs to achieve SOTA performance in some few-shot tasks, they resort to simply converting the table into a row-by-row NL format as the input.
 This process leads to a loss of the tables' intrinsic topological information.